 Some examples of these shorter time limits to provide notice include:

-- the Municipal Government Act of Alberta requires a person to give notice of an injury to a municipality within 21 days of the incident, if the injured person is claiming that the municipality is grossly negligent for ice or snow on a road or sidewalk.
+- Snow/Ice Injuries by the Municipality in Alberta.
+Municipal Government Act of Alberta requires a person to give notice of an injury to a municipality within 21 days of the incident if the injured person is claiming that the municipality is grossly negligent for ice or snow on a road or sidewalk.

-- the Cities, Towns and Villages Act of the NWT and Nunavut require a person to give notice of an injury to a municipality within 30 days of the incident, if the injured person is claiming that the municipality is grossly negligent for ice or snow on a road or sidewalk.
+- Snow/Ice Injuries by the Municipality in NWT/Nunavut.
+The Cities, Towns and Villages Act of the NWT and Nunavut require a person to give notice of an injury to a municipality within 30 days of the incident if the injured person is claiming that the municipality is grossly negligent for ice or snow on a road or sidewalk.

-- if you are injured by an unknown motorist, you must provide the Motor Vehicle Accident Claims Fund with notice of your claim within 90 days.
+- Injuries by an unknown motorist.
+If your injury is caused by an unknown motorist, you must provide the Motor Vehicle Accident Claims Fund with notice of your injury within 90 days.

-Understanding which limitation period applies to your injury can require a complicated legal analysis.
+Each personal injury case is unique.
+Understanding which limitation period applies to your injury can require complicated legal analysis.
 Ahlstrom Wright’s personal injury lawyers are willing to discuss your situation to help you determine the appropriate limitation period for your situation.
 Please contact our offices for a free consultation.